airportyh/geartrain/README.md

     //= require otherfile

 `otherfile.js` is then looked for in the same directory as the current file.
 You can use slashes `/` to walk subdirectories.
+The require directive syntax is the same as the one used in [Sprockets](https://github.com/sstephenson/sprockets#the-directive-processor).

 Integration with Bower
 ----------------------